ul-fmf/mathematics-in-ljubljana/program.md

 # Timetable

-This is the tentative schedule for 2026.
+This is the schedule for 2026.

 <img src="https://raw.githubusercontent.com/ul-fmf/mathematics-in-ljubljana/main/schedule%202026.png" width="750">